-In Tugarak settlement, there is one secondary school (#11) with 830 schoolchildren.
+Tugarak settlement, there is one secondary school (#11) with 830 schoolchildren.
 The school building was not affected.
 But sport ground, sport hall and surrounding areas are covered with mud.
 The school is closed until mud is removed.
 According to the school principal, 3500 textbooks were damaged.
 In Odinaboi settlement, there is one secondary school (#23) with 286 schoolchildren.
 The school is not accessible due to mud/debris.
 The schoolchildren were evacuated to the boarding school in Sarichashma named after Fattoh Samadov.
-One primary school in (#53) in Chordara village has been destroyed.
+One primary school in Chordara village (#53) has been destroyed.
+One School in Muminabad district (#38) has been damaged.